vybraan/calculator/README.md

 NbinC is a newton binomial calculator allows you to calculate Newton's binomial.
 This Tool Still in development!

 ## Installation
-There's no need of instllation but you must have java sdk. to have it on debian based is
+There's no need of installation but you must have java-sdk to compile it. to install it on debian based is
 ```bash
 sudo apt install openjdk-8-jre
 ```